 According to our definition, a smart city is a city that meets its specific challenges with digital and cross-sector solutions.
 For the purposes of sustainable development, information and communication technologies are used to improve urban processes and services in terms of public service and sustainability.

-New technologies are pioneers for such services.
+New technologies are pioneers of such services.
 Converting previously analog processes into digital processes using modern technology, however, does not do justice to the opportunities presented by digitization.
 Rather, networking means enabling the exchange of data between previously separate systems.
 However, this networking at the data level always requires cooperation on an organizational, procedural, commercial, legal, and technical level.
 The appropriate integration of technologies into the city structure is necessary for the development of a smart city.
 The smart city is built on five integrated levels: The built city structure (streets and buildings) acts as a basis and first level.
 This level is followed by an infrastructure network with technical facilities and equipment.
 The third level collects and combines data.
 The fourth level includes IT platforms that process third-party data and prepare it for applications.
 At the last level, the resulting service offers are put in place for the users.

-The key to many innovative solutions rests in particular on cross-sector data platforms and IoT networks, customer-oriented and transparent administrative processes, as well as additional services provided by municipal companies and new partnerships between local actors and business.
+The key to many innovative solutions rests in particular on cross-sector data platforms and IoT networks, customer-oriented and transparent administrative processes, as well as additional services provided by municipal companies and new partnerships between local actors and businesses.

 Smart city applications as a remedy against urban air pollution